Chaska Police: Drunken Motorist Was 4 Times Over Legal Limit Following Crash

 — Chaska Police Department (@ChaskaPD) February 25, 2022

 “Please drive sober.
-Your life and others’ depends on it,” police said.MORE NEWS: COVID In Minnesota: Positivity Rate Drops To 7%
+Your life and others’ depends on it,” police said.MORE NEWS: 'Do What You Can': Minneapolis Lights Up In Blue & Yellow To Support Ukraine

 Minnesota’s legal blood alcohol limit is 0.08%.